 Just as you may review or change information in a normal record, you may review and revise subrecord data.
-Press 1 at the Main Menu for VIEW/UPDATE RECORDS.
+Load Color Profile, select a file, and press 1 at the Main Menu for VIEW/UPDATE RECORDS.

-Type the number of the master record whose subrecords you want to review or change, and press ENTER.
+Type the number of the master record whose subrecords you want to review or change, and press ENTER).
 The master record is displayed with its first subrecord.